Pokruk/RobloxAntiGravityManager/README.md

 **Use at your own risk**

 # RobloxAntiGravityManager
-Usefull roblox service-like ModuleScript to help disable gravity for models or parts
+Useful roblox service-like ModuleScript to help disable gravity for models or parts

 Example: